wendesafari/case-study-analysis-latency/README.md

 Within case_study_analysis.R script, we call for a script functions_definitions.R that loads functions needed in the computations of

-	+ the proposed estimator for the conditional survival function, the proposed cure probability estimator and the proposed latency estimator.
+  + the proposed estimator for the conditional survival function, the cure probability estimator and the latency estimator.
-  +  the bootstrap bandwidths computations for the proposed estimator
+  +  the bootstrap bandwidths computations for the proposed estimator.

 3.- simulated_data.csv